GortTechnology/KlaatuServiceDebugger/README.md

 # KlaatuServiceDebugger
-A debugger shim for developing and debugging Windows Services
+A debugging shim for developing, manual testing, and debugging Windows Services